 up of narrow streets, tiny squares, churches, and whitewashed houses with tile panels and wrought-iron balconies adorned with pots of flowers, drying laundry, and caged birds.
 Most of the older residents have lived here all their lives and retain a strong sense of community, although their rent-controlled homes are now dilapidated, and an increasing number of wealthier people are investing in their properties and moving in.

-been invigorated with the renovation of the old houses and new restaurants where Fado, Portuguese typical melancholy music, can be enjoyed.
+Lately the neighbourhood has been invigorated with the renovation of the old houses and new restaurants where Fado, Portuguese typical melancholy music, can be enjoyed.

 Once the tour was over I walked over to the waterfront and enjoyed watching all the activity there, boats and families and people walking their dogs as well as tons of seagulls having fun diving for fish and munching on small crabs.